CaptMuhia/Task_Manager_Simplified./README.md

 - Deploy the backend
 License
 This project is open-source.
 Feel free to use, modify, and contribute!

+Here is what it all looks like: https://task-manager-frontend-two-rosy.vercel.app/

 Author
 Developed by Dennis Stephen Muhia Njoroge